-Supreme Court of Appeals: The supreme court of appeals consists of five justices, each elected for a term of 12 years.
-At the beginning of each calendar year the judges themselves designate one of their number as President of the Court, and he presides over the sessions of the court for that year.
-Usually the designation as president follows in the order of the seniority of their commissions, and the position of president rotates from year to year among all the members of the court in the order of their seniority.
+Supreme Court of Appeals: The Supreme Court of Appeals consists of five justices, each elected for a term of twelve years.
+At the beginning of each calendar year, the judges designate one of their number as Chief Justice of the Court and he or she presides over the sessions of the Court for that year.
+Usually the designation as Chief Justice follows in the order of the seniority of their commissions and the position of Chief Justice rotates from year to year among all the members of the court in the order of their seniority.